And Let Us Get to Know You.

 Email & Phone:

-ASC Director, Dan Daugherty
+Executive Director, Dan Daugherty

 Dan and his family have lived in both the southernmost and northernmost states in the contiguous 48.
 They’ve found Muncie to be a pleasant medium.
 He taught literature, composition, and philosophy at a private high school in Minnesota for 12 years.
 He currently serves as the Director of Education for Muncie Fellows and the Executive Director of Alcuin Study Center.
 He holds a BS in Journalism from BSU and an MA in Christian Thought from Reformed Theological Seminary in Orlando.
 He loves spending time with his wife of 25 years, his two boys (ages 19 and 14), and Watson, his dog.
 He’s also quite keen on good books, good music, good beer, and good friends.